Anomalous scaling of fermions and order parameter fluctuations at quantum criticality

-We show flows of the $\phi^{4}$-coupling in Fig.~\ref{fig:u_cone_flows}.
-Fermion fluctuations quickly generate $u$ as is observed in the peak for small $s$ in Fig. \ref{fig:u_cone_flows} (a), and then the interplay of fermionic and bosonic fluctuations leads to the power law scaling behavior
+We show flows of the $\phi^4$-coupling in Fig.~\ref{fig:u_cone_flows}.
+Fermion fluctuations quickly generate $u$, and then the interplay of fermionic and bosonic fluctuations leads to the power law scaling behavior

 accompanied by the fixed point plateaus of $\tilde{u}$ in Fig.~\ref{fig:u_cone_flows} (b).
-The relatively fast compensation of the fermionic contribution to the flow of $u$ by bosonic fluctuations, already for small $s$, is caused by the large initial bosonic propagator, $G_b^{\Lam=\Lam_0} = - 1/\delta$, where $\delta = \delta_c \approx 0.009$ is rather small.

-Note that the rescaled variables $\tilde\delta$, $\tilde g$, and $\tilde u$ start from infinite initial values at $s=0$, which is simply due to the initial value of the bosonic $Z$-factor, $Z_b = 0$.
-The corresponding unscaled variables are finite and the flow is therefore well defined.

-Our RG equations not only yield the scaling exponents at the QCP, but also determine \emph{non-universal} properties of the system.
-For example, the characteristic scale $\Lambda_{\text{QC}}$ at which the quantum critical asymptotics sets in can be obtained.
-From Fig.~\ref{fig:eta_cone_flows}, we read off that the anomalous dimensions attain their fixed point values at $s \approx 5$, and therefore $\Lambda_{\text{QC}} \approx \Lambda_0 e^{-5}$.